pingcap/docs-cn/storage-engine/titan-configuration.md

 - When the option is set to `read-only`, all newly written values are written into RocksDB, regardless of the value size.
 - When the option is set to `fallback`, all newly written values are written into RocksDB, regardless of the value size.
 Also, all compacted values stored in the Titan blob file are automatically moved back to RocksDB.

-To disable Titan, set `blob-run-mode = "fallback"` and perform a full compaction using tikv-ctl.
-After that, check the monitoring metrics, confirm that the blob file size decreases to `0`.
-Then you can set `rocksdb.titan.enabled` to `false` and restart TiKV.

-> **Warning:**
->
-> Disabling Titan is an experimental feature.
-It is **NOT** recommended to use it if not necessary.
+To fully disable Titan for all existing and future data, you can follow these steps:

+1. Update the configuration of the TiKV nodes you wish to disable Titan for.
+You can update configuration in two methods:

+    + Execute `tiup cluster edit-config`, edit the configuration file, and execute `tiup cluster reload -R tikv`.
+    + Manually update the configuration file and restart TiKV.

+    ```toml
+    [rocksdb.defaultcf.titan]
+    blob-run-mode = "fallback"
+    discardable-ratio = 1.0
+    ```

+2. Perform a full compaction using tikv-ctl.
+This process will consume large amount of I/O and CPU resources.

+    ```bash
+    tikv-ctl --pd <PD_ADDR> compact-cluster --bottommost force
+    ```

+3. After the compaction is finished, you should wait for the **Blob file count** metrics under **TiKV-Details**/**Titan - kv** to decrease to `0`.

+4. Update the configuration of these TiKV nodes to disable Titan.

+    ```toml
+    [rocksdb.titan]
+    enabled = false
+    ```

 ## Level Merge (experimental)